owlbarn/owlbarn.github.io/_sources/chapter/interact.rst.txt

    :alt: jupyter example 01

 Second example demonstrates how to plot figures in notebook.
-Because Owl's Plot module does not support in-memory plotting, the figure needs to be written into a file first then read back as a string.
-In-memory plotting is not difficult to implement at all so I will certainly add this in future, at the moment we can just use ``Owl_io.read_file_string``.
+Because Owl's Plot module does not support in-memory plotting, the figure needs to be written into a file first then passed to ``Jupyter_notebook.display_file`` to render.

 .. code-block:: ocaml